corinne-riddell/corinne-riddell.github.io/teaching.md

 title: “Teaching Resources”
 ---

-I have developed and delivered numerous lectures to PhD students and medical residents.
+I have developed and delivered numerous lectures to PhD and MSc epidemiology students and medical residents.
 I was a co-instructor of an undergraduate Statistics course during my Master’s degree at the University of British Columbia, and a teaching assistant for two Statistics courses during my Master’s and one Mathematics course during my Bachelor’s degree.
 I was awarded two prizes for teaching: the Statistical Department Graduate Teaching Assistant Award, and the Killam Graduate Teaching Assistant Award.

 ### Resources from lectures and workshops that I have given